carlamissiona/polo_underscore/README.md

-This is my wordpress theme
+Hi this is my wordpress theme
 Its still under dev
 and has 30% remaining :)